therealfrauholle/rust-gitlab-ci/README.md

 A command line utility to generate GitLab compatible reports from cargo JSON output.

-## Docker Image
+## Docker Images

-This repository provides an alpine based docker image.
-It is configured to use rust-lld and musl libc.
+### latest

+A Fedora based image with the GNU toolchain.

 Components:

-- llvm-tools-preview-x86_64-unknown-linux-musl (stable)
-- rustfmt-x86_64-unknown-linux-gnu (stable)
-- cargo-x86_64-unknown-linux-musl (stable)
-- clippy-x86_64-unknown-linux-musl (stable)
-- rustc-x86_64-unknown-linux-musl (stable)
-- rust-std-x86_64-unknown-linux-musl (stable)
-- rust-std-mips64el-unknown-linux-muslabi64 (stable)
-- rust-std-aarch64-unknown-linux-musl (stable)
-- rust-std-wasm32-unknown-unknown (stable)
-- rust-std-wasm32-wasi (stable)
-- cargo-x86_64-unknown-linux-musl (beta)
-- clippy-x86_64-unknown-linux-musl (beta)
-- rustc-x86_64-unknown-linux-musl (beta)
-- rust-std-x86_64-unknown-linux-musl (beta)
-- rust-std-mips64el-unknown-linux-muslabi64 (beta)
+- cargo-x86_64-unknown-linux-gnu
-- rust-std-aarch64-unknown-linux-musl (beta)
+- clippy-x86_64-unknown-linux-gnu
-- rust-std-wasm32-unknown-unknown (beta)
+- rust-std-wasm32-unknown-unknown
-- rust-std-wasm32-wasi (beta)
+- rust-std-wasm32-wasi
-- cargo-x86_64-unknown-linux-musl (nightly)
-- clippy-x86_64-unknown-linux-musl (nightly)
-- rustc-x86_64-unknown-linux-musl (nightly)
+- rust-std-x86_64-unknown-linux-gnu
-- rust-std-x86_64-unknown-linux-musl (nightly)
+- rust-std-x86_64-unknown-linux-musl
-- rust-std-mips64el-unknown-linux-muslabi64 (nightly)
-- rust-std-aarch64-unknown-linux-musl (nightly)
-- rust-std-wasm32-unknown-unknown (nightly)
+- rustc-x86_64-unknown-linux-gnu
-- rust-std-wasm32-wasi (nightly)
+- rustfmt-x86_64-unknown-linux-gnu

 Tools:

+- cargo-audit
+- cargo-criterion
+- cargo-expand
+- cargo-geiger
 - gitlab-report
+- grcov
+- wasm-bindgen-cli
+- cargo-binutils
+- cargo-cache

+Other Packages:

+- openssl-devel (required by cargo-audit)
+- musl-gcc
+- musl-devel
+- findutils

+### lld-musl

+An Alpine based image, that uses LLD as the default linker and musl libc.
+This image does not contain the standard library, that means the `-Z build-std` flag has to be set for builds.
+This image currently has various issues, thus it is not recommended for production environments.

+Components:

+- cargo-x86_64-unknown-linux-musl
+- clippy-x86_64-unknown-linux-musl
+- llvm-tools-preview-x86_64-unknown-linux-musl
+- rust-src
+- rustc-x86_64-unknown-linux-musl
+- rustfmt-x86_64-unknown-linux-musl

+Tools:

 - cargo-audit
+- cargo-criterion
+- cargo-expand
+- cargo-geiger
+- gitlab-report
+- grcov
+- wasm-bindgen-cli
 - cargo-binutils
-- wasm-bindgen-cli
+- cargo-cache
 - Allure

 Other Packages:

+- musl-dev
+- libgcc
+- openssl (required by cargo-audit)
 - curl
-- clang (required by some libraries)
+- clang
-- openssl (required by cargo-audit)
 - openjdk11-jre-headless (required by Allure)

-### build-std

-If the docker build arg `PREBUILT_STD` is set to `false`, no pre-compiled binaries will be downloaded.
-Instead `rust-src` is downloaded and to build, the `-Zbuild-std` flag must be specified.
-Since this is a nightly feature, only the nightly version of Rust is installed.